arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/can/can.md

 - D5/CANRX0 (receive)
 - D4/CANTX0 (transmit)

 To communicate with other CAN devices however, you need a transceiver module.
-In this tutorial, we will be using a CANXXXX module based on the XXX chip.
+In this tutorial, we will be using a SN65HVD230 breakout.
 To connect this, you can follow the circuit diagram available in the section below.

 For this tutorial, we will use a simple example that sends a CAN message between two UNO R4 Minima devices.
 If you wish, you can also connect an existing CAN device to the UNO R4 Minima.